yvestrublin/silverstripe-dms-simple-tags/README.md

 - Run `sake dev/build flush=1`

 You will now have a ListboxField to select multiple tags and an 'Add New' button in a DMSDocument form in the CMS.
-There is also a checkbox to to show or hide tags in the frontend templates on a per-document basis.
+There is also a checkbox to show or hide tags in the frontend templates on a per-document basis.